The Sharp Erd\H{o}s-Tur\'an Inequality: Introduction

 In particular, we have the sharp estimate

-for the number of positive real roots of $f(z)$ and the number of negative real roots of $f(z)$. \end{theorem} Although the sharp estimate for the total number of real roots does not follow directly from Theorem \ref{thm:main}, we will prove in a separate forthcoming note the sharp estimate for the number of real roots in terms of $\cH[f]$ from a similar approach we prove Theorem \ref{thm:main}.
+for the number of positive real roots of $f(z)$ and the number of negative real roots of $f(z)$. \end{theorem} Although the sharp estimate for the total number of real roots (including both positive and negative) does not follow directly from Theorem \ref{thm:main}, we will prove in a separate forthcoming note the sharp estimate for the number of real roots in terms of $\cH[f]$ from a similar approach we prove Theorem \ref{thm:main}.

 This inequality also has close connections to the theory of complex analysis and harmonic functions.
 In \cite{Ganelius}, Ganelius first made the connection of this inequality to harmonic functions.
 Let $u$ and $v$ be a pair of conjugate harmonic functions inside the unit circle.
-Ganelius proved a theorem bounding the difference of $v$ by the maximal value of $u$ and $\partial v/\partial \theta$ in the unit disk.
+Ganelius proved a theorem bounding the variation of $v$ by the maximal value of $u$ and $\partial v/\partial \theta$ in the unit disk.
 He then applies it to deduce the inequality of Erd\H{o}s and Tur\'an with a better constant.
 Mignotte \cite{Mignotte} slightly refined the result by replacing the upper bound of $u$ with the integral of $u_+$ (the positive part of $u$) on the unit circle.
 We manage to show that Ganelius' conjugate function problem turns out to be equivalent to the Erd\H{o}s and Tur\'an inequality, thus Theorem \ref{thm:main}, in turn, implies a sharp estimate on harmonic functions.
 To our knowledge, such an equivalence has been neither noticed nor utilized before. \begin{theorem}[Sharp Estimates for Harmonic Functions] Let $f(z)= u(z)+i v(z)$ be an analytic function in $|z|<1$ with $f(0)=0$.
-Suppose $u\le H$ and $\partial v /\partial \theta \le K$ in $|z|<1$ where $H, K>0$, we prove the following sharp estimate
+Suppose $u\le H$ and $\partial v /\partial \theta \le K$ in $|z|<1$ where $H, K>0$.
+Then we prove the following sharp estimate

 \end{theorem}